corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 A node's legal identity key is the key it uses to sign transactions and prove who it is on the network.
 Every state a node has ever signed is bound to the key that signed it.
 Moving that key to a new provider therefore creates a problem to solve.
 The node must remain able to spend states that were signed with the old key, even though that key now lives in a different provider.

 Cross-provider key rotation solves this with a **key rotation proof**.
-When you rotate a key, the HA Utilities tool generates a new legal identity key in the new provider and creates a proof, signed by the old key, that links the old key to the new one.
+When you rotate a key, the HA Utilities tool generates a new legal identity key in the new provider.
+It then creates a proof, signed by the old key, that links the old key to the new one.
 From that point on:

 * When a transaction consumes a state that was signed with the old key, it carries the relevant key rotation proof.
 The proof shows any verifier that the new key legitimately controls the identity that signed the original state.
 * Verification checks both the transaction signature and every proof in the chain.
 A transaction is valid only if all of them are valid.
 * Each proof adds a small, fixed overhead to the transaction (see [Transaction size and performance](#transaction-size-and-performance)).

 For many applications the proofs are temporary.
 Once every state signed with the old key has been consumed, new transactions no longer need proofs and the overhead disappears.
-For applications that must preserve the same parties across a state's whole lifetime, such as bilateral agreements, the proofs may be needed indefinitely unless the CorDapp is adapted.
+Some applications must preserve the same parties across a state's whole lifetime, such as bilateral agreements.
+For these, the proofs may be needed indefinitely unless the CorDapp is adapted.

 ### How this differs from same-provider key rotation

-Corda also supports same-provider key rotation, which reissues a node's legal identity key and certificate within the same key provider using the [node certificate rotation tool]({{< relref "../../ha-utilities.md#node-certificate-rotation-tool-node-same-provider-key-rotation-tool" >}}).
+Corda also supports same-provider key rotation, which reissues a node's legal identity key and certificate within the same key provider.
+It uses the [node certificate rotation tool]({{< relref "../../ha-utilities.md#node-certificate-rotation-tool" >}}).
 Cross-provider rotation is a different operation with a different tool and different steps.
 It generates the new key in a different provider and produces the key rotation proofs described above.

 {{< note >}}